top of page

 Referenced below are excerpts from my Schwab Brokerage Statement.
 The complete brokerage statement for March 2018 can be accessed via the link below or by clicking on any of the excerpts.

-At issue here is the Short Sale of 50 Options Contracts that, according to the Realized Gain or (Loss) section and shown in the excerpt below, was a position that was both Opened and Closed on the same day, 3/23/2018.
-The problem, as we'll see below, is that the Transaction Detail section reports different dates for those transactions.
+At issue here is the Short Sale of 50 Options Contracts that, according to the "Realized Gain or (Loss)" (shown in the excerpt below) was a position that was both Opened and Closed on March 23.
+The problem, as we'll see below, is that the "Transaction Detail" section reports different dates for those transactions.

 March Brokerage Statement - Page 12